 As an artist who’s building my brand and entrepreneurial endeavors, new frustrations is part of new opportunities.
 However, knowing that these are the results of hustling as hard as I can in pursuing my passions and goals, I wake up each day with joy and the feeling of accomplishment.

-Use frustration as your passion indicator.
-Let it work to re-inspire, motivate, and help steer your course to your own personal success.
 Let it lead to positive action to create the life your soul imagined.